-STUDENT VOICE: We continued to administer student surveys (CHKS, Engagement, Senior, Olweus) and parent surveys (CHKS, climate, engagement) and analyzed data from these surveys to inform practice.
+STUDENT VOICE: Student check-ins, focus groups, surveys, SSC student voice platform will also all continue to be channels.
+We continued to administer student surveys (CHKS, Engagement, Senior, Olweus) and parent surveys (CHKS, climate, engagement) and analyzed data from these surveys to inform practice.
 Surveys were ongoing throughout distance learning and student voice was a big factor in planning and decision making regarding shifts in distance learning and possible reopening.
 Beyond surveys, student voice was solicited in google forms, focus groups, informal conversations, and through SSC student members and ASB.

-COMMUNICATION & CUSTOMER SERVICE: Communication has been streamlined which is important during distance learning.
-We continued Monday Message, staff bulletins, calendars, website, Twitter, weekly athletics updates and Blackboard communications informing parents of school events and analyzed the usage of Blackboard and website.
+COMMUNICATION & CUSTOMER SERVICE: We continued Monday Message, staff bulletins, calendars, website, Twitter, weekly athletics updates and Blackboard communications informing parents of school events and analyzed the usage of Blackboard and website.
 The PTSA increased their social media presence including grade level parent support groups.
-Parent involvement channels (PTSA, Arts Angels, Malibu LEAD, ABC, TSF, Coffee with Counselors, SSC, Latinx Parent Group) sustained their participation.
+Parent involvement channels (PTSA, Arts Angels, Malibu LEAD, ABC, TSF, Coffee with Counselors, SSC) sustained their participation.
 PTSA and other support groups remain active, albeit with shifted priorities or responsibilities.
-Boosters and TSF integrated and creation of Malibu-SAC all occurred.
-The opening of Building AB superstructure and new quad in January 2021 changed the entire feel of campus.

-SOCIAL EMOTIONAL: We implemented some Mindfulness in Freshman Seminar, Senior Seminar and HS PE but were unable to partner with Kris Jennings or create a Mindfulness group.
-Attendance was largely a non-issue although we did continue with attendance incentives, parent emails on the importance of attendance, and parent conference for nearing threshold of chronic absenteeism/SART process.
-The Wellness Center was vital for many students and families as was an in-person learning hub at the Boys and Girls Club.
+SOCIAL EMOTIONAL: The Wellness Center was vital for many students and families as was an in-person learning hub at the Boys and Girls Club.
 We were very mindful of staff and student needs throughout.

-STUDENT PROGRAMS: Many of these programs have not been able to be offered as a result of distance learning.
-For example, Pep-rallies/assemblies/ASB activities, variety of extra-curricular opportunities, co-curricular activities (VAPA, Film, Robotics) and Athletics.
-College and career counseling programs, focused on "fit" and parent and student education opportunities to explore wide range of post-secondary options and address student/parent pressure during college admissions process were al delivered via zoom and had increased attendance.
-We did not hire a Community Service Program Coordinator (CSL coordinator) given limited opportunities for students to participate.
-A competive E-sports team was started by students and grew to over 100 participants.
-Virtual concerts, plays allowed for students to still shine.
+STUDENT PROGRAMS: Pep-rallies/assemblies/ASB activities, variety of extra-curricular opportunities, co-curricular activities (VAPA, Film, Robotics) and Athletics all resumed.
+College and career counseling programs, focused on "fit" and parent and student education opportunities to explore wide range of post-secondary options and address student/parent pressure during college admissions process continued to be delivered via zoom.
+We hired a Community Service Program Coordinator (CSL coordinator).
+A Wednesday Wellness Workshop during support period occurred and the Wellness Center also executed a number of activities and supports to increase awareness of their services.
+There were increased senior activities.